craigmulligan/website/posts/gke-horror-story.md

 We noticed one frequently used endpoint response times were higher that usual.
 There was an easy optimization we could make to fix this, we released a quick fix but again it didn't noticeably reduce tail latency.
 At this point we noticed that all of our nodes had booted the previous night during our cluster maintenance window.
 After a little more investigation we realized our cluster had been upgraded the day before and then the nodes upgrade the night before.
 We then looked at our staging environments as they were on earlier release channels and noticed a when they were update they also recorded a moderate increase latency.
 However, because we don't have representative load on our staging environments no alerts were triggered.

-> So at this point we knew the issue was triggered by an update to GKE `1.18.16`.
+> So at this point we knew the issue was triggered by a cluster upgrade.

 We notified google but they weren't aware of any similar reports.
 Surely if there was an issue with that GKE version there would have been loads of customers experiencing this issue.
 What was different about our cluster/nodes or workloads?